-All of the Branch's activities involve, to varying degrees, the analysis, evaluation, acceptance and management of risks or combinations of risks.
+All of our activities involve, to varying degrees, the analysis, evaluation, acceptance and management of risks or combinations of risks.
 An established risk governance framework and ownership structure ensures oversight of and accountability for the effective management of risk at Group, regional and global business levels.
-It also provides for the compliance with the Banking Act No 30 of 1988 as amended by the Banking Amendment Act No 33 of 1995, Directions, Determinations, and Circulars issued to Licensed Commercial Banks by the Central Bank of Sri Lanka.
-The Branch's Risk Function consists of Wholesale & Market Risk & Retail Banking & Wealth Management (RBWM) Risk, Security & Fraud Risk, CRO & Administration which encapsulate Risk Strategy, Enterprise Wide Stress Testing and Operational Risk.
-The HSBC Group provides overall written policies and procedures on risk management covering specific areas such as credit risk, liquidity risk, market risk and operational risks.
-The local management through Executive Committee and Risk Management Committee monitor the execution of risk management policies and procedures.
+HSBC CBH Risk Function consists of Wholesale & Market Risk & RBWM Risk, Security & Fraud Risk and Operational Risk.